Floating across my desk this morning is a press release from the European Court of Justice (ECJ).

 This judgment takes the obligations of an employer to a whole new level.

-It states that, to ensure that employers are adhering to the Working Time Directive, they must prove it.
+It states that to ensure employers are adhering to the Working Time Directive, they must prove it.

 How do you prove it?